michaelb/sniprun/CONTRIBUTING.md

 ### How hard it is?

 Lemon squeezy easy.
-A developper midly familiar with Rust and the language to add support for can write a working bloc-support interpreter in 30min ( 13min is my best time, for C\_original to 1h30.
+A developer midly familiar with Rust and the language to add support for can write a working bloc-support interpreter in 30min ( 13min is my best time, for C\_original to 1h30.
 You can then submit your proposed changes as a PR to the master branch.

 Higher support levels gets exponentially harder (depends on the languages though), so you should start out with Bloc.
 You don't need to mind to support levels, actually.